 Scenario-first model.
 Instead of individual actions (Zapier’s approach), Make exposes entire scenarios as MCP tools.
 Build a 20-step automation in Make’s visual builder, then expose the whole thing as a single callable tool.
 The server auto-discovers on-demand scenarios and resolves parameter descriptions.

 Strengths: One tool call can trigger complex multi-step automations.
 Structured JSON responses.
-Cloud-hosted version available (recommended by Make).
+Hosted server is the recommended path — no self-hosting needed.

 Weaknesses: Requires pre-building scenarios in Make’s UI.
-Fewer stars, less community momentum than n8n.
-14 commits — relatively early.
+GitHub repo stagnating (marked legacy).
+Less community momentum than n8n or Zapier.

 Best for: Teams with complex, pre-built Make scenarios who want to trigger them via AI.